COVID-19 Exposure Protocol

 Protocols in the Event an Employee Reports Illness or Expsoure

 - Employees presenting COVID-19 symptoms will be instructed not to report to the workplace.
-Employees will be directed to report illness to their supervisor and Human Resources department.
+Employees will be directed to report illness to their supervisor and the Human Resources department.
 Employees will be advised to immediately seek medical guidance.
-Returning to the worksite will only be possible once the symptoms have significantly improved and the employee has been fever-free for 72 consecutive hours without any anti-fever medications.
+Returning to the worksite will only be possible once the symptoms have improved and the employee has been fever-free for 24 consecutive hours without any anti-fever medications.

 - SUNY Orange will implement a non-punitive leave policy for those impacted by COVD-19.

 - Employees presenting COVID-19 symptoms and having been tested for COVID-19, will be advised not to report to work.
-Return to on-site work will be possible once symptoms have significantly improved and there is no fever for 72 consecutive hours without any anti-fever medications.
-Human Resources will advise unvaccinated employees who have been in close proximity with an individual that exhibits symptoms to work remotely until test results are confirmed.
+Return to on-site work will be possible once symptoms have improved and there is no fever for 24 consecutive hours without any anti-fever medications.
+Human Resources will advise unvaccinated and/or non-boosted (when eligible) employees who have been in close proximity with an individual that exhibits symptoms to work remotely (when able) until test results are confirmed.

-- Human Resources will communicate with local health departments regarding positive COVID-19 test results or suspected cases
+- Human Resources will communicate with local health departments regarding positive COVID-19 test results for suspected cluster cases

-- Human Resources will gather preliminary case investigation data, including possible contacts and provide this information to public health department
+- Human Resources will gather preliminary case investigation data, including possible contacts and provide this information to the public health department for suspected cluster cases.

-- Employee Assistance Program (EAP) assistance information will be provided to all employees, and information will also be available via a link on the College’s COVID-19 webpages.
+- Additional information will be available via a link on the College’s COVID-19 webpages.